-This KPA will ensure that attention is given to mainstreaming issues that will ensure African approach namely: GENDER, COMMUNITY an INVOLVEMENT, CREATIVITY AND THINKING OF CHILDREN, WATER, and which will hit Africa hardest will also be addressed.
+This KPA will ensure that attention is given to mainstreaming issues that will ensure an African approach namely: GENDER, COMMUNITY INVOLVEMENT, CREATIVITY AND THINKING OF CHILDREN, WATER, and POVERTY AND DISEASE.
+The effect of climatic change [global warming] which will hit Africa hardest will also be addressed.